unifyai/orchestra/docs/home/build_a_chatbot.rst

      The capital of Spain is Madrid.
     (spent 0.000014 credits)

-You can also switch the provider half-way through the conversation easily.
+Finally, you can switch providers half-way through the conversation easily.
+This can be useful to handle prompt of varying complexity.

-We can start with a small model for answering simple questions, such as fact recall, and then move to a larger model for a more complex task, such as creative writing.
+For examplen we can start with a small model for answering simple questions, such as recalling facts, and then move to a larger model for a more complex task, such as creative writing.

 .. code-block:: python